cfree3/curtisfree.com/_posts/2015-03-07-reformatting_reordered_latex_paragraphs_in_vim.md

 ~~~

 While that looks nice at quick glance, further inspection reveals that there are two spaces between
-sentences -- something I don't like.
-Some additional Vim commands can clean that up, but it's even
+certain sentences.
+Some additional Vim commands can clean that up, but it's even easier if one
-easier if one introduces a command to accomplish the task.
-I added the following to my Vim
+introduces a command to accomplish the task.
+I added the following to my Vim configuration:
-configuration:

 ~~~ vim
 map <C-e> vipgqgv:s/ \{2,\}/ /g<CR>:noh<CR>